 Found in egg yolks, fortified milk.
-Veggers must try fortified foods, sunshine or supplements.
+Vegetarians must try fortified foods, sunshine or supplements.
 Take special care for breastfeeding vegan moms.

 Vitamin B12, and riboflavin B2

-found red meat, poultry seafood and milk products.
-Veggers should try dark leafy greens, enriched whole grain breads, legumes and nuts.
+Found red meat, poultry seafood and milk products.
+Vegetarians should try dark leafy greens, enriched whole grain breads, legumes and nuts.

 Found in milk products.
-Veggers who avoid milk should drink fortified soy beverages, dark leafy greens and fortified foods.
+Vegetarians who avoid milk should drink fortified soy beverages, dark leafy greens and fortified foods.

 Found in shellfish, red meat, dark meat poultry and egg yolks.
-Veggers can use nuts, legumes or whole grain cereal.
+Vegetarians can use nuts, legumes or whole grain cereal.